Tuesday, December 1, 2015

 Since the man and woman now knew evil; God could not let them stay in the Garden of Eden and eat from the tree of life and live forever.
 Can you imagine how horrible the world would become if people could live forever multiplying evil upon evil?
 So God sent them out of the garden and they had to grow their own food.

 This bondage of sin was passed down from parents to their children and we are inflicted with it as much today as Adam and Eve were on that day.
 (I think it is likely far worse.
 At least Adam and Eve knew true goodness at one time.
 It seems the evil in our world today is increasing at a rapid rate.)
 Evil came into the world and along with it came so much pain and suffering.
 But God had an answer of how to deliver people from their sin.
-The curse to the serpent hints at His solution to this problem and is a promise (prophecy) to bring hope:
+The curse of the serpent hints at God's solution to this problem and is a promise (prophecy) to bring hope:

 God promised to bring salvation through the Son of Eve... thousands of years later.